-Appraisers will evaluate the pre-disaster fair market value (FMV) of the property.
+- Appraisers will evaluate the pre-disaster fair market value (FMV) of the property.
 If the property was affected by more than one presidentially declared disaster, the appraiser will evaluate the pre-disaster FMV for each disaster the property was affected by.
 SCOR will select the highest pre-disaster FMV as the appraised value.
-The owner(s) will receive a copy of the final appraisal report.

-If the property has been purchased by the current owner after the disaster, then:
+The owner(s) will receive a copy of the final appraisal report. - Additionally, appraisers will evaluate the current FMV of the property If the property has been purchased by the current owner after the disaster, then:

 Appraisers will evaluate the current FMV of the property.
-However, the offer price cannot exceed the purchase price plus any verifiable improvements the current owner(s) have completed on the property.
-The owner(s) will receive a copy of the final appraisal report.
+However, the offer price cannot exceed the purchase price plus any verifiable improvements the current owner(s) have completed on the property if the property has not been occupied after the purchase.